-This file contains the J2EE properties required to deploy and to use Nova Bonita APIs deployed in a remote J2EE server (by default properties are set to deploy in the EasyBeans EJB3 container)
+This file contains the J2EE properties required to deploy and to use Nova Bonita APIs deployed in a remote J2EE server (JOnAS, Jboss and EasyBeans properties are provided by default allowing to execute Nova Bonita samples remotely).

-· License.txt
+License.txt

 The license of Nova Bonita.
 Bonita is released under the LGPL license v2.1.